 It is obvious that Columbia did not do a lot to promote Clark or the album.
 Perhaps Columbia had already thrown in the towel after the huge flop that was the album’s lead single, “Echoes.”

-Perhaps the same problems that caused Clark to leave the Byrds manifested itself in his relationship with his record company.
+Perhaps the same problems that caused Clark to leave the Byrds manifested themselves in his relationship with his record company.
 (Problems that would manifest themselves with almost every record company he worked with.)

 Without name recognition, a hit single, or a big promotional campaign, why would anyone that owned a record store spend any of their limited budget on an unknown artist?
 We don’t need a magic bullet to explain the lack of success of GENE CLARK WITH THE GOSDIN BROTHERS anymore than we need one to explain JFK’s assassination.
 (And whoo boy is that another topic for another story.)Gene Clark With The Gosdin Brothers has grown from a small hardcore fan following to a larger fan and critical following over the past few decades.
 Click To Tweet